 By then, Joan of Arc was old, old news in a world which was getting increasingly intoxicated with newer and newer ways to be ‘modern’.
 But Lepage came from Joan’s birth town and he had something to say.

 His painting was exhibited in Paris in 1889, and more or less, flopped.
-European critics were primarily skeptical.
+European critics were primarily sceptical.
 They liked the figure of Joan – it was adorable, it was tangible; a peasant with inspired eyes always is.

 But what was it with the saints in the background?What a roaring contradiction in a realist painting from a realist artist.

 Impressionism (nature) and iconography (holy figures), and realism (Joan) all in one?

 Though canst serve more than one lord, was the verdict of the critics, as they moved on to the next painting.

 Mikhail Nesterov, artist of nostalgia and monks, was in Paris at the time.

 When he saw the painting at the same exhibit, he decided that it was the one most priceless thing he had seen in all of Europe; the one thing that justified the time he spent in the exhibition, in Paris, in Europe in its entirety.